eduvpn/documentation/ADMIN_API.md

 `Require ip` option under `<Files admin-api.php>` to the IP address(es) from which you want to access the API.

+**NOTE**: if you modify `vpn-user-portal.conf` file, on Debian/Ubuntu, you MAY be notified during upgrades of `vpn-user-portal` about a changed configuration file.
+In that case choose to KEEP your current configuration file, or manually merge your changes!

 Do NOT forget to restart Apache after modifying the files.

 In order to use the API, the _secret_ you need can be found in